kevinlin311tw/CDCL-human-part-segmentation/README.md

 We also provide a pre-trained model, which predicts 15 body parts in the image.
 This model is trained without real data labels.
 We denote this model as `CDCL` in our paper.

+### Download files manually
-Alternatively, you could manually download the pre-trained weights through the following links.
-Please unzip the files and put the pre-trained weights in the folder `weights`
+If the script does not work well on your machine, you could manually download the pre-trained weights through the following links.
+Please unzip the downloaded files, and put the pre-trained weights in the folder `weights`

 Model weights for 6 body parts: [Dropbox](https://www.dropbox.com/s/6ttxi3vb6e7kx4t/cdcl_pascal_model.zip?dl=0) [GoogleDrive](https://drive.google.com/file/d/1OvI8P0S737A0ryrSC3Dw9_KbmDT5Mw-k/view?usp=sharing)